We always say that if you’re riding any distance, stick in some ear plugs to protect your hearing.

 Soft plugs that work well.
-Score – 8.5 > Click here to check out a pack of 20 for next to nothing on Amazon!
+Score – 9 > Click here to check out a pack of 20 for next to nothing on Amazon!

 So which are the best ear plugs?

-Well, I’m going to go and buy some 3M E-A-R Classics.
-They might not have the highest noise cancelling rating (SNR rating) but they’re big, fit well and knocked off lots of noise when I tried them.
+The E-A-R Classics might not have the highest noise cancelling rating (SNR rating) but they’re big, fit well and knocked off lots of noise when I tried them.
 Maybe it’s because they fit so easily and well that they seemed to cancel out just as much noise as higher rated ear plugs.

-If you’ve smaller ears, you’ll find some of the plugs I tested available in smaller sizes too.
+And if you’ve smaller ears, you’ll find many of the plugs I tested available in smaller sizes too.

 How to fit your ear plugs